 Means in the same column with the same letter(s) are not significantly different (P<0.05) according to Duncan multiple range test.

-3.2 Number of leaves per plant
+3.2 Number of leaves (leaf/plant)

-The effect of sure-grow liquid fertilizer on number of leaves per plant is presented in table 2.
-The effect of Sure-grow liquid organic fertilizer on number of leaves of garden egg is presented in table 2 showed that at 2 WAT, 600mls sure-grow liquid organic fertilizer significantly gave the highest number of leaves (6.00) and this was significantly different (p<0.05) from the control (3.67) and those that received 200mls (3.67).
+The effect of sure-grow liquid fertilizer on number of leaves per plant is presented in Table 2.
+The effect of Sure-grow liquid organic fertilizer on number of leaves of garden egg is presented in Table 2 showed that at 2 WAT, 600mls sure-grow liquid organic fertilizer significantly gave the highest number of leaves (6.00) and this was significantly different (p<0.05) from the control (3.67) and those that received 200mls (3.67).
 But was not significantly difference (p<0.05) from 400mls sure-grow fertilizer application (5.33).

 The same trend was observed at 4WAT, the number of leaves of garden egg that received 600mls sure-grow liquid organic fertilizer application (13.08) was significantly different (p<0.05) from the control (7.67) and also those that received 200mls (8.33) but was not significantly different (p<0.05) from those that received 400mls sure-grow fertilizer application (11.33).

-At 6WAT, 600mls Sure-grow fertilizer application significantly gave highest number of leaves (21.67) which was statistically similar to the (18.67) obtained from 400mls treated plants, but differed significantly (p<0.05) from other values as shown in table 2.
+At 6WAT, 600mls Sure-grow fertilizer application significantly gave highest number of leaves (21.67) which was statistically similar to the (18.67) obtained from 400mls treated plants, but differed significantly (p<0.05) from other values as shown in Table 2.

 Data analysis showed that Sure-grow liquid fertilizer did not have any significant difference (p<0.05) on number of leaves of the crop at 8WAT.
 But the highest number of leaves per plant (50.67) obtained from 600mls while the least (25.67) leaves were gotten from control.
 (Table 2).

 Table 2.
-The effect of sure-grow organic liquid fertilizer on mean number of leaves of garden egg
+Effect of sure-grow organic liquid fertilizer on mean number of leaves of garden egg

 Number of leaf per plant